Depay double as Dutch outclass Montenegro 4-0 in qualis - NewsBreak

 Depay double as Dutch outclass Montenegro 4-0 in qualis

-EINDHOVEN, Netherlands — Memphis Depay scored a brace and the Netherlands outclassed Montenegro 4-0 on Saturday to stay second in Europe Group G of World Cup qualifying.
+EINDHOVEN, Netherlands (AP) -- Memphis Depay scored a brace and the Netherlands outclassed Montenegro 4-0 on Saturday to stay second in Europe Group G of World Cup qualifying.
 The Barcelona striker shot the Netherlands into the lead from the penalty spot in the 38th minute after he was hauled down by Dusan Lagator.
-He doubled the lead in the 62nd with a hard shot that beat goalkeeper Matija Sarkic at his near post.www.dailyjournal.net
+He doubled the lead in the 62nd with a hard shot that beat goalkeeper Matija Sarkic at his near post.www.semoball.com

 Comments / 0